About the Company

 Hill-Rom wanted an improved look-and-feel that wouldn’t take up much project time and that wouldn’t require code to build or maintain.
 I implemented a simple no-code solution, carefully choosing simple page changes that could be made quickly and easily while packing the most punch.
 Keeping major page elements intact, I added a new color scheme, a logo, a footer, and a simple but dramatic banner image.
 This freshened up the look and brought the site in line with marketing standards without incurring maintenance costs.
 I then used Microsoft’s Site Directory template to organize site collections on collaboration portal pages and added eye-catching in-page graphics.

-Shae is an excellent programmer with web technologies and did some great work as SharePoint administrator at Hill-Rom.
+Shae is an excellent programmer with web technologies and did great work as SharePoint administrator at Hill-Rom.
 We were just learning to use the platform, trying to implement governance, and do an upgrade at the same time and Shae worked through it all. – Ken Petty, PMP

 - Database-attach upgrade from WSS 2.0 to WSS 3.0 using stsadm tools